-On this day in 1858, future President Theodore Roosevelt is born.
+On this day in 1912, ex-President Theodore Roosevelt storms out of the Republican Party convention.
 Perhaps you know that Roosevelt served most of two terms as President (1901-1909), but did you know that he tried and failed to achieve a third term in 1912?

 This last attempt at office was classic Teddy Roosevelt!

 The election that year featured a three-way contest: Two Republicans and a Democrat were vying for the presidency.
 The Republicans were Teddy Roosevelt (a popular figure) and William Howard Taft (the incumbent).
 The Democratic challenger was Woodrow Wilson, a progressive liberal.

 By then, Roosevelt was a former President.
 When he left the White House in 1908, he effectively hand-picked his successor, Taft.
 Unfortunately.
 Roosevelt became disillusioned with his own choice.
 He decided to re-enter the political arena.
 He wanted the Republican Party nomination for himself.